 Social networks and other sites are frequently on the lookout for bot behavior.
-So to protect your account and stay under the radar, you need to be aware of a few good practices.
+To protect your account and stay under the radar, you need to be aware of a few good practices.
 Here are some of our recommendations.

 - Start slowly + warm up your account